NORTHWEST RAPTORS

 Ferruginous Hawks

 These threatened hawks are a regal icon of the American west.
 They can be seen soaring over plains, prairie and dry grassland to swoop towards snakes, squirrels and rabbits in the sagebrush below.
-These raptors are migratory, coming to Washington to breed and raise their young in the arid shrub-steppe habitat, and spending winters as far south as Mexico.
+These raptors are migratory, coming to Washington to breed and raise their young in the arid shrub steppe habitat, and spending winters as far south as Mexico.

 Rough-legged Hawks

-Rough-legged Hawks are close relatives of the Ferruginous hawk.
+Rough-legged hawks are close relatives of the ferruginous hawk.
 Arctic populations fluctuate with rodent populations such as lemmings and voles.
 Soaring in cold arctic climates, these powerful raptors thrive in tundra regions, but spend winter farther south in areas like the Columbia Basin region.
 They are named for their feathered legs which is an adaptation for staying cozy in frigid arctic weather.

 Golden Eagles

-Inhabit the shrub steppe area year-round and are a candidate for listing in Washington as threatened.
+Golden eagles inhabit the shrub steppe area year-round and are a candidate for listing in Washington as threatened.
 They are about the same size as a bald eagle and prey mainly on rodents but may scavenge carrion (meat of dead animals).
 These magnificent hunters watch for prey from high perches or while soaring on air currents over slopes.
 They may mate for life and build large nests on cliff edges or large trees.

 Short-eared Owls

-Short-eared Owls are often active during daylight, at dawn and dusk, and hunt low over fields and open grasslands.
+Short-eared owls are often active during daylight, at dawn and dusk, and hunt low over fields and open grasslands.
 Their floppy wingbeat makes them appear much like a giant moth.
 Their prey consists of mostly rodents including voles, lemmings, mice and rabbits.
 When flirting, males spiral up into the air while making short, rapid hoots to woo a potential partner.
 Their nests are made in depressions in the dirt, built among tall grass or shrubs to keep the hatchlings hidden.

 MORE WAYS TO HELP